 “How many glasses of water should I drink?” is one of the most common health questions — and one of the most confusing.

 After 60, hydration becomes more important, but the answer is rarely a fixed number.
-Needs change with age, activity, climate, medications, and how well the body retains fluids and minerals.
+Needs shift with age, activity, climate, medications, and how efficiently the body regulates fluids.

-Rather than chasing a daily target, hydration works best when it’s understood as a pattern that supports energy, circulation, digestion, and recovery.
+Rather than chasing a daily target, hydration works best when understood as a steady pattern that supports energy, circulation, digestion, and recovery.

 Why Hydration Feels Different After 60

-As we age, total body water gradually decreases and the sensation of thirst often becomes less reliable.
-At the same time, the kidneys become slightly less efficient at conserving fluid.
+As we age, total body water gradually decreases and the sensation of thirst can become less reliable.
+At the same time, the kidneys may become slightly less efficient at conserving fluid.

-This is why mild dehydration can quietly show up as fatigue, dizziness, constipation, headaches, or reduced mental clarity.
+This is why mild dehydration can sometimes show up as fatigue, dizziness, constipation, headaches, or reduced mental clarity.

 UCLA Health: Why Hydration Matters More as You Age